wojtossfm/confitura-2015-duplicates/README.md

 Implementation might need to be changed depending on what is to be treated as a duplicate and what isn't.

 Currently mixing superclasses with subclasses hasn't been tested and probably isn't supported.

+Could reduce number of iterations performed through the list (the overwrite check) by performing it on the fly and switching hashsets when a change from overwrite to mixed is detected, but decided that it's a minor change in comparison to the whole problem and I already spent more time than I wanted to working on the contest problems.